luchd/OneOhOne/_posts/2023-12-21-class-in-JavaScript-101.md

     console.log(typeof car);            // 'object'
     console.log(car instanceof Car);    // true
     ```
+- Exercise caution with the `this` keyword, as its scope varies.
+In static methods, `this` refers to the *class* itself, whereas in instance methods, it pertains to the *instance* invoking the method.

 *As my knowledge is still evolving, my insights may have some limitations.
 I welcome comments and further discussions from readers, appreciating your time and support for this piece.
 Thank you for engaging with the content.*